pires/go-dojo-rectangles/README.md

 ## Tests

-Package `rectangle` tests feed from `testdata/valid.json` file, which contains rectangles as depicted below.
+Package `geometry` tests feed from `testdata/valid.json` file, which contains rectangles as depicted below.
 You should use the image for an easier understanding of said tests.

 ![alt Rectangles](rectangles.jpg)